Sign up for our newsletter to stay informed about:

 You can get more information from a support and information specialist the following ways:

-• ask a member of staff at the Macmillan Support and Information Service, on the ground floor of the Macmillan Cancer Centre.
+- ask a member of staff at the UCLH Macmillan Support and Information Service, on the ground floor of the Macmillan Cancer Centre.

-If you receive your care or have finished treatment at UCLH, you will be able to access all of the activities.
-If you receive care elsewhere, or if you're a friend, carer or family member, please speak to one of the support and information specialists to find out which activities you will be able to take part in.
+If you're under the care of UCLH for cancer or a blood condition, you can access all of the activities.
+If you're under the care of another hospital, or if you're a friend, carer or family member, please speak to a support and information specialists.
+They can tell you which activities you will can take part in.